sodalitegames/aberrations-website/content/rules/player-rules.md

 ##### Lack of Rest

 If your character goes 24 hours in-game time without resting, you gain 1 level in the Disturbed condition.
 You gain another point in the Disturbed condition every 12 hours after that, until your character finally rests.

-**_ALTERNATE RULESET: HARDCORE MODE_** – As an alternate rule, you may only be able to recover health points equal to your Fortitude stat during a slumber and equal to half of your fortitude stat during a nap.
-When using these alternate rules, any excess experience after leveling up a stat is converted to health points.
-You cannot heal past full health.

 ### Death